dcblogdev/laravel-db-sync/README.md

 ## .env

-Set the remove database credentials in your .env file
+Set the remote database credentials in your .env file

 ```
 REMOTE_DATABASE_HOST=